cbaroukh/rssc-metabolic-networks/FBAAnalysis/README.txt

 GMI1000_2.tsv is the metabolic network automatically reconstructed by meroom pipeline.

 #ouput folder
-- FBA : Flux Balance Analysis simulation results for a given strain
+- FBA : Flux Balance Analysis simulation results for a given strain.
-- GDS : Gene Deletion Study simulation results for a given strain
+- GDS : Gene Deletion Study simulation results for a given strain and an Excel file compiling results of all strains.
 - LP : .lp files containing LP optimization problem solved for FBA.
 - parsednetworks : .txt files containing all information of a given metabolic network such as the stoichiometric matrix, the metabolites ids and names, the reactions ids and names and reversibility, ...